Vijay Raaz: Early life and career

 Raaz was born on 5 June 1963 in Delhi, India.
 During his studies at the Pannalal Girdharlal Dayanand Anglo Vedic College of the University of Delhi, he was a part of the dramatic society.

 Raaz decided to focus on a film career and moved to Mumbai where he gained a small but significant role in Ram Gopal Varma's 2000 film, Jungle.
-He did a cameo in the episode 1 of Jaspal Bhatti's famous series Flop Show.
+He did a cameo in the episode 1 of Jaspal Bhatti's television series Flop Show.
 Naseeruddin Shah had seen him perform at the National School of Drama and recommended him to Mahesh Mathai for Bhopal Express and to Mira Nair for Monsoon Wedding.
 After the success of Monsoon Wedding, Raaz received many roles.
 His first mainstream film cast as the leading actor was Raghu Romeo, a box-office success where Raaz depicts the life of a confused lower-class Indian fellow.

 Raaz garnered recognition for his comedic role in the 2004 film Run.
+Subsequently, Raaz, was seen essaying comedic roles in further films like Dhamaal, Welcome, Fool & Final and Deewane Huye Paagal.
 In 2011, he played a ruthless crime boss in Delhi Belly.